 A note to forensic linguists: In order to bridge the gap between linguistics and computer science, we strongly encourage submissions from researchers from both fields.
 We understand that research groups with expertise in linguistics use manual or semi-automated methods and, therefore, they are not able to submit their software.
 To enable their participation, we will provide them with the opportunity to analyze the test corpus after the deadline of software submission (mid-April).
 Their results will be ranked in a separate list with respect to the performance of the software submissions and they will be entitled to describe their approach in a paper.

-One problem comprises a set of known documents by a single person and exactly one questioned document.
-There will be several such problems covering English, Greek, and Spanish and a varying number of known documents (1-10 per problem).
-All documents within a single problem will be in the same language and best efforts are applied to assure that within-problem documents are matched for genre, register, theme, and date of writing.
-The documents will possibly be fragmentary and their length varies from a few hundred to a few thousand words.
+To develop your software, we provide you with a training corpus that comprises a set of known documents by a single person and exactly one questioned document.
+There are several such problem instances covering English, Greek, and Spanish and a varying number of known documents (1-10 per problem).
+All documents within a single problem instance will be in the same language and best efforts are applied to assure that within-problem documents are matched for genre, register, theme, and date of writing.
+The document lengths vary from a few hundred to a few thousand words.

 answers.txt file may look like this: